nweiand/MLOps/README.md

 ### Model Registry

 We use MLflow as our Model Registry.
 For all our test-runs we used MLflow to track the models and their parameters.
+MLflow is started with ```mlflow server --host 127.0.0.1 --port 8000```

 ### Model Metadata Store